 Storage Secrets: Keep Your Mustard Fresh Longer

 Did you know mustard can last years if stored properly?
-While it doesn't spoil easily, its flavor does fade over time.
-Here’s how to keep it tasting great:
+According to the USDA, mustard doesn't spoil easily but loses flavor over time.
+Here's how to keep it tasting great:

 - Unopened Mustard: Store in a cool, dark pantry.
 Lasts up to 2–3 years.